Organize the chaos: 5 key steps in the change management cycle

 “When you find them,” says Perkins, “you want to load them up with resources and empower them to go off and carry the banner.”

 You’ll also want to identify the people who will oppose or block your change plan.
-Your level of engagement with these folks depends on their power within the organization.
-For instance, if the head of IT opposes your big IT change, you could be in for a difficult road.
+Your level of engagement with these people depends on their power within the organization.
+For instance, if the head of IT opposes your significant IT change, you could be in for a difficult road.

-But Perkins warns that leaders often spend too much time thinking about the people that will oppose a plan.
-There will always be opposition, but the skeptics can be more than offset by effective champions.
+But Perkins warns that leaders often spend too much time thinking about the people who will oppose a plan.
+There will always be opposition, but effective champions can more than offset the skeptics.

 3. Acknowledge the loss